jagdip00/Mini-Projects/VPC Peering with Security Group Configuration.md

 - create two Route Tables and associate each with relevant VPCs
 - create two Internet Gateways and attach each to different VPC
 - go back into 'routes tab' in route tables for each route table and add access to the internet using the Internet Gateway
-- create two different security groups and set the inbound rules for personal IP
+- create two different security groups and set the inbound rules for personal IP for SSH and CIDR for http connection